Understanding House Edge and RTP at Crypto Casinos (2025 Guide)

 - Or, you could play 100 rounds and not win a single bet.

-Since every game is random, every valid outcome (whoever unlikely) is possible every single round.
+Since every game is random, every valid outcome (however unlikely) is possible in every single round.
 Once-in-a-lifetime wins can happen, lucky players can have winning streaks, but you are still statistically more likely to lose in the long run (after all, the house always wins).

 Even if you win big, the casino itself is likely to profit from all the game rounds played by all players, so it’s in its best interest to keep results as random as possible, allowing for big, life-changing wins.